blindsey101112/elisa-dl/README.md

 1. For now you have to be with in the elisa-dl directory
 2. ``conda activate elisa-dl``
-3. ``python elisa_dl.py plateID antigen include-pdf`` In place of 'antigen' type "s" or "n" for Spike or Nucleoprotein.
+3. ``python elisa_dl.py plateID antigen include-pdf std-curve`` In place of 'antigen' type "s" or "n" for Spike or Nucleoprotein.
 In place of include-pdf type "yes" or "no".
+In place of std-curve tpye "hero" or "who-s" or "who-n"
 5. You can do a test run with ``python elisa_dl.py test``
 6. Onced finished ``conda deactivate`` to exit the environment